khusanov-m/Web-Development/README.md

 - Pop up effects built only in CSS

 1st - Fully Responsive and Adaptable
-2nd - Optimised images for Mobile devices and Tablets
+2nd - Images optimised for Mobile devices and Tablets

 ## Date: 10.05.2021